State Government Internship

 Students selected for the program will be notified by Wednesday, August 30.
 A mandatory on-campus orientation session will be held the third week of the semester, and selected students can expect to begin their internship the week of September 11.

 All students selected to participate in the internship program will be eligible for a one-time $500 award credited to their student account at the end of the semester if they successfully complete all internship program requirements and earn at least a grade of a B in the appropriate section of Political Science 4191.
 This award is made possible through the generous donation of Ohio State alumnus Barry Gluck.
 Mr. Gluck generously donated in honor of Professor Emeritus Herb Asher to support students interested in starting a career in public service.

 Students are expected to spend 10-15 hours per week at their internship in blocks of 4-5 hours.
 Availability on Tuesdays and Wednesdays is a plus but not required.
 Program requirements include: attendance at a pre-internship orientation; attendance at 3 on-campus seminars that highlight different aspects of working in state government; completion of an internship agreement form; and completion of a one on one mid-semester meeting with the Office of Government Affairs internship coordinator.

 The State Government Internship Program is open to students of any major who have attained at least a 3.0 grade point average and have completed their first year of undergraduate study.

 How to Apply

-Interested students should plan to attend one of the following sessions and bring a completed application form, copy of their class schedule for the semester in which they will intern, a resume, and a 3-5 page writing sample on a topic of their choice.
+Interested students should plan to attend an on-campus information session and bring a completed application form, copy of their class schedule for the semester in which they will intern, a resume, and a 3-5 page writing sample on a topic of their choice.